Motion Blur: Graphic Moving Imagemakers: DVD

 The DVD provides accompanying videos for 26 of the 28 featured artists/graphic houses – Caviar/Tycoon Graphics and Teevee Graphics do not appear.

+Reception

+Design Week called the first Motion Blur "a lavish book...cataloguing the best international digital moving image work".

 Further books

 A second book, Motion Blur 2: Multidimensional Moving Imagemakers was published in 2008 written by Shane Walter also published by Laurence King.
+In a review for Design Week, Fiona Sibley wrote, "High-definition stills drip sultry aesthetics across every page, making this a visual cornucopia of a book to flick through, and interviews with every artist provide insightful commentary to the works."